docQodly/docs/docs/studio/pageLoaders/components/textinput.md

 </Column.List>

-3. **Choose the Attribute**: Choose the specific attribute that you want to display within the component when using an entity or an array type datasource, such as <code>package.name</code>.
+3. **Choose the Attribute**: Choose the specific attribute that you want to display within the component when using an entity or an array type qodlysource, such as <code>package.name</code>.

 :::tip
-Alternatively, you can establish the connection by dragging and dropping the datasource onto the Text Input component.
+Alternatively, you can establish the connection by dragging and dropping the qodlysource onto the Text Input component.
 :::

 ### Server-Side Interaction

 Retrieving user input data is equally effortless.
-By binding a datasource to the **Text Input** component, you can access and employ user-entered content.
+By binding a qodlysource to the **Text Input** component, you can access and employ user-entered content.

 <Column.List align="center" justifyContent="between">
 	<Column.Item width="45%">
                 Imagine a search input where users type to find packages.
-Binding a datasource captures the input.
+Binding a qodlysource captures the input.
 	</Column.Item>
 	<Column.Item width="50%">
                 <img src={require('./img/textInput_Server-SideInteraction.png').default} style={{borderRadius: '6px'}} />